 The good news is that gold jewellery turning skin black or green is pretty rare.
 If it's happening to you, try making some changes and it should help a lot.

 Sterling silver tarnish

-The reason sterling silver tarnishes more easily is because pure silver has been alloyed with copper, which has the benefit of making the metal harder and much more suitable for making jewellery than pure silver, which is too soft for many uses.
+The reason sterling silver tarnishes more easily is because it is an alloy of pure silver with copper.
+This has the benefit of making the metal harder and much more suitable for making jewellery than pure silver, which is too soft for many uses.
 The downside is that the small amount of copper content will tarnish more noticeably over time.
 For more info, read our article: what is sterling silver?

 Cleaning your jewellery

 You should clean your jewellery whenever it's needed - and pay close attention to how it looks so that you don't miss the signs.
 When you're wearing certain pieces every day it can be easy to miss that they are looking increasingly dull and grimy.